cosmos/testnets/testnet-tuesdays/gameday09/README.md

 ## 3. Load testing

-* Ensure your node is running Gaia v23.1.1
 * We will conduct multiple load tests to establish baseline performance metrics
 * No action is required from validators during this phase.
 Hypha will report on load tests as they happen.